benitomartin/mlops-car-prices/model/README.md

-# Modelling
+# Modeling

 This folder contains all files to train, deploy, monitor the model and make predictions:

 - `preprocess.py`: the functions to preprocess the data
-- `train.py`: the functions to train the model with AWS, Prefect and MLflow
-- `predict.py`: the functions to run the Flask App
-- `test.py`: the functions to predict using the selected model
 - `prefect_s3_bucket_block.py`: the functions to create a block in prefect UI
-- `docker-compose.yml`: the Docker set-up for monitoring
+- `create_db.py`: the functions to create the DB in Grafana and Adminer:
+- `train.py`: the functions to train the model with AWS, Prefect and MLflow, and to monitor with Grafana and Adminer

+  - **Adminer**: This service is based on the adminer Docker image, which provides a web-based database management tool

+  - **Grafana**: This service is based on the grafana/grafana Docker image, which sets up the Grafana monitoring and visualization platform

 - `config`: this folder contains the file `grafana_datasources.yaml` to acces the data and `grafana_dashboards.yaml` to save dashboards
 - `dashboards`: use this folder to save the dashboards created in Gafana
+- `docker-compose.yml`: the Docker set-up for monitoring
+- `predict.py`: the functions to run the Flask App
-- `create_db.py`: the functions to create the DB in Grafana and Adminer:
+- `test.py`: the functions to predict using the selected model

-  - **Adminer**: This service is based on the adminer Docker image, which provides a web-based database management tool.

-  - **Grafana**: This service is based on the grafana/grafana Docker image, which sets up the Grafana monitoring and visualization platform.

 - `results_printouts`: a folder with some print outs of the results

 ## Set Up

-### AWS Set Up
+### AWS

 - Create a EC2 Instance, a S3 Bucker and a RDS Instance.
 Follow this video for the set up [link](https://www.youtube.com/watch?v=1ykg4YmbFVA&list=PL3MmuxUbc_hIUISrluw_A7wDSmfOhErJK&index=16&t=1383s).
 The configuration data for the RDS will be later used to run MLflow